 The Classical Notion of Causality in Physics

-Even if you have had a modicum of education in science, you would have learnt that a cause is something that effects other things.
-You push a billiard ball, it collides with another ball, and causes it to move.
+Even if you have had a modicum of education in science, you would have learned that a cause is something that effects other things.
+You push a billiard ball, it collides with another ball and causes it to move.
 Physics generalizes this idea, even when there is no apparent ball pushing another ball.
 For instance, if you are reading this post, then according to physics, there are some photons impinging on your eyes, setting off chemical reactions that carry electrical impulses to the brain, which help you see.
 Your seeing is therefore enabled by your ability to see, but caused by light hitting your retina.

 Every cause in modern physics is a fundamental particle (called a boson) that pushes or pulls another particle (called a fermion) quite like a billiard ball pushes another billiard ball.
-The difference between modern physics and classical physics is only that the job of pushing or pulling is performed by a different type of particle (the boson) than the particles that constitutes a material object (the fermions).
-If you look at this causal model, you would think that every cause originates in a different object than the object which is effected by this cause.
+The difference between modern physics and classical physics is only that the job of pushing or pulling is performed by a different type of particle (the boson) than the particles that constitute a material object (the fermions).
+If you look at this causal model, you would think that every cause originates in a different object than the object which is affected by this cause.
 If you, therefore, extended this idea all the way into our lives, you would think that everything we face is caused by something other than us.

 The Problem of Causality in Quantum Theory